GEELONG WINE SHOW

 @ Truffleduck, 66 Hyland St, Fyansford

-The Geelong Wine Show culminates in an Awards Presentation Dinner to present and showcase our gold, silver and bronze trophy winners.
+The Geelong Wine Show culminates in an Awards Presentation Dinner to present and showcase our gold, silver and bronze trophy winners of 2019.

 Enjoy a delicious 3-course menu featuring premium local ingredients, served alongside our trophy winning wines.
-This year’s dinner is proudly catered by Truffleduck.
+This year’s dinner is proudly catered by Truffleduck and is a perfect opportunity to catch up with industry colleagues and friends as well as make new connections within the Geelong wine industry.

 Dress code: Formal